Detailed course offerings (Time Schedule) are available for

-ENVIR 360 Environmental Norms in International Politics (5) I&S Ingebritsen
+ENVIR 360 Environmental Norms in International Politics (5) SSc

 Surveys development of international environmental consciousness from 1960s to present.
 Models of "green development"; ways in which norms for resource use have entered global politics.
 Patterns of state compliance with international environmental agreements, and why states fall short of meeting their international obligations.
-Offered: jointly with SCAND 350/JSIS B 350.
+Offered: jointly with JSIS B 350/SCAND 350.

-ENVIR 362 Introduction to Restoration Ecology (5) I&S/NW Bakker
+ENVIR 362 Introduction to Restoration Ecology (5) NSc/SSc

 An introduction to ecological restoration of damaged ecosystems.
 Examines the philosophical base of restoration as well as the social, biological, and political forces that impact the success of any restoration project.
 Includes lectures, readings, case studies, and field trips.
 Offered: jointly with ESRM 362; A.

 View course details in MyPlan: ENVIR 362

 Development refers to social, economic, cultural, political transformations viewed as progress.
 Studied from anthropological perspectives.
 Historical, social context for emergence of ideas of development.
 Role of development in promoting national cultures.
 Impact of development on individual citizenship, families, rural-urban relations, workers, business, environment.
 Prerequisite: one 200-level ANTH course.
 Offered: jointly with ANTH 371.